petitmi/petitmi.github.io/content/bread/20230918-Project-management/index.md

 description: ""
 tags: ["Tech Project Management"]
 Categories: ["Article", "English"]
-summary: "More comprehensive experiences may have been summarized elsewhere, but here's my first-hand insight.
-About profit estimation, company's mission, tradeoffs and coorperations."
+summary: "More comprehensive lessons may have been summarized elsewhere, but here are my first-hand insights and they are directly actionable.
+On profit estimates, company missions, trade-offs, and decision-making."
 ---
 <div id="google_translate_element"></div>